ChalmersLibrary/shibuser-denied/readme.md

 - shibuser.denied
     - Containg usernames to be blocked.
 One username per line

+All files should have an empty line as the last line

 ### shibuser.txt.pre example
 ```
 If !(auth:issuer eq "https://issuer.url");
    Deny unaffiliated.html

 ```

 ### shibuser.txt.post example